Royal Entomological Society: Publications

 Members and fellows receive the quarterly entomological news journal Antenna.

 The society also publishes a series of handbooks on the identification of insects.
 The aim of these handbooks is to provide illustrated identification keys to the insects of Britain, together with concise morphological, biological and distributional information.
 The series also includes several Check Lists of British Insects.
 All books contain line drawings, with the most recent volumes including colour photographs.
 In recent years, new volumes in the series have been published by Field Studies Council, and benefit from association with the AIDGAP identification guides and Synopses of the British Fauna.
+In 2023 the society announced a new publishing partnership with CABI for the handbooks.

+The society has also published general interest books about insects.
+In 2011 The Royal Entomological Society Book of British Insects was published with Wiley-Blackwell, aiming to summarise all of the then 558 taxonomic families of British insects, and in 2015 published Minibeast Magic:How to Catch Invertebrates with Tricks and Treats by Roma Oxford.
+In 2023 the society partnered with Bonnier books on Insectarium by Prof. Dave Goulson and published RES Insects with DK, written by over 80 members of the society and covering over 300 insect species.

 Fellowship

 The Royal Entomological Society has an international membership and invites applications for Fellowship from those who have made a substantial contribution to entomology, through publications or other evidence of achievement.
 Applications are referred to a Committee of Council, who then forward a recommendation to Council.
 Fellows are entitled to make use of the title "Fellow of the Royal Entomological Society" and the suffix "FRES" may be regarded as an academic qualification.